austinredthomas/austinredthomas.github.io/content/about.md

 type: about
 ---

 Hi!
-I work in information technology, but spent a large part of my life touring with bands.
+These days I'm mostly thinking about information technology, but I spent a large part of my life touring with bands.
 I'm generally interested in technology, philosophy, and tinkering.

 <br><br><br><br>
 <br><br><br><br>